-CHAPMANVILLE — The Man High School volleyball team seems to be picking up right where it left off last season when the Lady Billies were 19-11.
+The Man High School volleyball team is picking up right where it left off last season.

 The Lady Billies started off the season 2-0 on Wednesday night as Man beat Logan and Chapmanville to win the season-opening Logan County tri-match at Logan High School’s Willie Akers Arena.

 Man downed host Logan 25-15, 25-23, then beat Chapmanville 25-17, 19-25, 25-12 in a match that went three sets.

 Chapmanville finished 1-1 in the tri-match as the Lady Tigers prevailed 25-10, 25-20 over Logan (0-2).

 Man, which has made it to the Class A state tournament in each of the last two seasons, is off to a good start.